cnelabneu/tbi-docs/docs/roybal.md

 3. MongoDB Compass:
     1. You could use the web browser too if that works out for you, I prefer the application itself
     2. [From this Link](https://cloud.mongodb.com/v2/6487b3420908a04e759c5fe5#/clusters) you can access the collections (tables of data) through clicking on "Browse Collections".
-    3. If you chose to use the application Compass, use the correct connection string
+    3. If you chose to use the application Compass, use the correct connection string: `mongodb+srv://skyehigh:KR65fmTreB0LKVyc@cluster.evnujdo.mongodb.net/`
     4. If anything looks incorrect, you'll be tasked with fixing it.
 Usually someone will bring it up to you first.
 If you need any help figuring out how to fix something then let me know

 ## Cluster Installation